Euro gold and silver commemorative coins: Belgium

-Belgium joined the Eurozone in 2002, and since then they have been minting collectors' coins.
-In the first two years, there were not that many coins being minted, only two issues per year.
-Since 2004, a gradual increase of their mints has been seen, with a record of six coins minted in 2006 and 2007 respectively.
+Belgium joined the eurozone in 2002 and has been minting collectors' coins since.
+In the first two years, there were not many coins minted, only two issues per year.
+Since 2004, a gradual increase has taken place, with a record of six coins minted in 2006 and 2007.

-With the exception of the Belgian €2 commemorative coins and the normal Belgian euro coins, which are intended for circulation, only one coin has been minted by the Royal Belgian Mint using materials other than gold and silver.
+With the exception of Belgian €2 commemorative coins and normal Belgian euro coins, which are intended for circulation, only one coin has been minted by the Royal Belgian Mint using materials other than gold and silver.
 This coin, the 2006 "50th anniversary of the catastrophe Bois du Cazier at Marcinelle", is a silver coin with a portrait embossed in copper.
-It is also the only bimetal commemorative coin minted so far; any other collectors' coins have been minted completely in either silver or gold, they have not used any other materials, and they have not minted any other bimetal coins.
+It is also the only bimetal commemorative coin minted so far; all other collectors' coins have been minted completely in either silver or gold, they have not used any other materials, and they have not minted any other bimetal coins.

-They also mint the collectors' coins issues in very low quantities; some of their coins disappear from the market in a few weeks post release.
-Typically the majority of the coins minted have a face value of €100 or €10.
-In recent years, coins with face value €50, €25, €20 and €12.50 have also been minted.
+Belgium mints collectors' coins issues in very low quantities; some of the coins disappear from the market a few weeks after release.
+Typically, the majority of the coins have a face value of €10 or €100.
+In recent years, coins with face value €12.50, €20, €250 and €50 have also been minted.

 Summary

 Cyprus

 As of 20 October 2008, one Cypriot euro commemorative coin had been minted.
-This special high-value commemorative coin is not to be confused with €2 commemorative coins, which are coins designated for circulation and do have legal tender status in all countries of the Eurozone.
+This special high-value commemorative coin is not to be confused with €2 commemorative coins, which are coins designated for circulation and do have legal tender status in all countries of the eurozone.